nabs2011/nabs2011.github.io/_projects/becoming-an-analyst.md

 What an analyst needs to do is use a tool to take the data from a bunch of unruly lines and turn it into something that's actionable.
 Think of yourself as a journalist with technical skills.
 You are uncovering the story behind the data and reporting it to a broader audience.
 You want your story to have a clear narrative and be convincing.
 You want people to act because of your analysis.

 To do this well involves developing the right understanding in three key skill areas:
-1. __Tools:__ the various software you can use to help clean up the data and simplify it for analysis.
+1. __Tools:__ The various software you can use to help clean up the data and simplify it for analysis.
-2. __Technical knowledge:__ the frameworks and models you can lean on when doing analysis
+2. __Skills:__ The frameworks and knowledge you can lean on when doing analysis.
 3. __Practical knowledge:__ I know you don’t want to hear this but unfortunately practice is the best way to build up practical knowledge.
 Although I have tried to collate some of the key practical things I’ve learned over the years to help create some structure to this.